BritCoder96/a-nerds-word/src/pages/06-24-2018-first-post/index.md

 title: "Hello, World!"
 tags: ["Intro", "Personal", "Life"]
 ------
 Hi!
-My name's Bryan, and this is my blog.
+My name's Bradley, and this is my blog.
 I'll put a bit of an overview of what I'll be doing here in this first post.

 I'll be using this blog to post about some of the things I love - namely, board games, Magic: The Gathering, anime, and sci-fi/fantasy literature and tv/movies.